ISO 9001:2015 – Quality Management Systems

 A common framework for all Management System Standards has been introduced to provide greater consistency across all the ISO Management Standards.

-This International Standard provides the framework for world-class business growth via a risk and opportunity based process approach to managing your business.
-It is part of the ISO 9000 Family of Standards.
+The ISO 9001:2015 Standard provides the framework for world-class business growth via a risk and opportunity based process approach to managing your business.

 It enables businesses to achieve, as well as benchmark, consistent performance and service, and not only meet, but exceed, customer, statutory and regulatory requirements.
 The focus on continually enhancing customer satisfaction means very happy customers, who then buy more, refer more and cost less to retain.